rgsuhas/bitlog/README.md

 # Minimal Blog

 A clean, minimal blog built with Next.js and Tailwind CSS.
+Fully static and deployable to any static hosting service.

 ## Features